aa2il/pySDR/README.md

           conda install -c conda-forge soapysdr-module-rtlsdr

      -- From the local build (see Installation under Linux, step 3 above) - this gives both RTL dongle and sdrplay:
-        This is what I am currently using:
+        This is what I am currently using (and still works under python 3.13):

           cd ~/miniconda3/envs/aa2il/lib/python3.12/site-packages/
           rm -f SoapySDR.py _SoapySDR.so